 AGORA brings together scholars from a wide variety of multidisciplinary backgrounds, who share an interest in critical theories and methodologies in education.
 Members of AGORA are interested in questions such as social justice, equality, differences, power, global issues, collectivism and multiplicity.

-If you are from the European Union, the situation might be easier for you than non-EU students.
-For those from outside the EU, the first thing to consider is a residence (study) permit.
-A residence permit is required for studies in Finland.
-Therefore, you should start applying for the permit as soon as you have confirmed your study place.
+If you are NOT a citizen of EU, Iceland, Liechtenstein, Norway or Switzerland and you plan to study in Finland for more than three months, you will need to apply for a residence permit.
+Please see the residence permit information on our Studies Services website and on the Finnish Immigration Service Migri website.
+You should start applying for the permit as soon as you have confirmed your study place.
 You will get more information regarding this from the university’s admissions services and from the nearest Finnish Embassy in your country.
-For accommodation, you can apply for student apartments via HOAS.

 Start planning your studies once you have registered as an attending student and are in the process of travelling to Finland for the commencement of the academic year.
 There is a possibility of doing an internship abroad or in Finland after your first year of studies.
 If you are considering an internship, plan for it accordingly.
-Most of the courses in the Changing Education master’s programme are research-based.
-Although you won’t be conducting research in every course except for your master's thesis, it is important that you brush up on the research methods you learned during your bachelor’s studies.
-You should also practice reading and dissecting academic text as you will spend a lot of time reading research articles.
+The courses in the Changing Education master’s programme are research-based.
+Although you won’t be conducting research in every course, it is important that you brush up on the research methods you learned during your bachelor’s studies.
+You may also want to practice reading and dissecting academic text as you will spend a lot of time reading research articles.

 During the orientation week, you will also receive support from your tutors and the CE team to make the start of your studies and moving process as smooth as possible!

-The teaching officially starts on the 4th of September 2023, but you should participate in the orientation activities for the new students already before the classes begin, starting from the 28th of August.
+The teaching officially starts on the 2 September 2024, but you should participate in the orientation activities for the new students already before the classes begin, starting from 26 August.
 You will find more information about the teaching periods on the studies page.
 During the orientation, a group of student tutors, senior students from CE, will help and guide you in the beginning of your studies.
 You will learn more about studying in our programme and get support with administrative matters.
 This will make it easier for you to start your studies and life in Helsinki.

 The detailed information concerning the orientation and student tutors will be published in the Instructions for students in mid-August.
 During summer, in this same page you will also find the welcome letter by the tutors concerning some information about the orientation week.
 Make sure the CE programme is selected on the dropdown menu to access the correct information.
 Prepare for a full week of orientation and introduction sessions.